roadsnail/Pi-ve/README.md

 If you are confident and happy with the warning above and want to make your own Pi-ve, then here is a list of parts:-

-* The Hive Active components, the SLT (Thermostat) and SLR2 (Boiler Controller), were obtained from an Internet auction site.
-A Hive Active hub is not required as we will not be controlling this from a Hive App, but from a device on our own network.
-The Raspberry Pi Zero W.
+* The Hive Active components, the SLT (Thermostat) and SLR2 (Boiler Controller), are easily obtained used from the usual places.
+The Hive Active hub is not required as we will not be controlling this from a Hive App, but from a device on our own network, the Raspberry Pi.
 *Although the above picture shows the older thermostat (SLT2).
 A newer SLT3 may be used.*

 * A Pi Zero W was a freebie when I subscribed to the excellent MagPi magazine.
 See https://magpi.raspberrypi.org/.
-Alternatively these are readily available as a kit including case and micro-USB to USB cable
+Alternatively these are readily available as a kit including case and a USB OTG Host cable.

 * A Zigbee USB dongle - I used the ubiquitous CC2531 Zigbee board and programmed it with Koenkk firmware.
 The picture above shows one of these modules with an antenna enclosed in a USB shell (red) that I had in my parts bin.